twilio/twilio-oai/README.md

 From the [OpenAPI Specification](https://github.com/OAI/OpenAPI-Specification):

-> The OpenAPI Specification (OAS) defines a standard, programming language-agnostic interface description for HTTP APIs, which allows both humans and computers to discover and understand the capabilities of a service without requiring access to source code, additional documentation, or inspection of network traffic.
+> The OpenAPI Specification (OAS) defines a standard, programming language-agnostic interface document for HTTP APIs, which allows both humans and computers to discover and understand the capabilities of a service without requiring access to source code, additional documentation, or inspection of network traffic.
 When properly defined via OpenAPI, a consumer can understand and interact with the remote service with a minimal amount of implementation logic.
-Similar to what interface descriptions have done for lower-level programming, the OpenAPI Specification removes guesswork in calling a service.
+Similar to what interface documentation have done for lower-level programming, the OpenAPI Specification removes guesswork in calling a service.

 ## Project Status